 10 Neville Goddard Techniques For Manifestation

+The Neville Goddard ladder technique is one of his most famous techniques.
 It consists of imaging exercises that have to be repeated every night before going to bed.
+To do this exercise:

-You must repeat this exercise for three nights in a row, and during the day you should write on several pieces of paper the statement “I will not climb a ladder”.
+- During the day, write on several pieces of paper the statement “I will not climb a ladder”.

-After three consecutive days, you can stop the exercise and see what happens.
+- After three consecutive days, stop the exercise and see what happens.

 If you’re only feeling it temporarily, it will not do much as it will fade quickly, but if you dwell on it, it becomes “your home”, or your permanent state.